nwoeanhinnogaehr/dafxpipe/README.md

 # what is this?

-Software for live coding audio effects and synths in Python and/or Julia. (again)
+Software for live coding audio effects and synths in Python.

-If you use Python, there's also some libraries for doing STFT and phase vocoder stuff.
+There's also some libraries for doing STFT and phase vocoder stuff.
 Take a look at the [examples](examples/) for more info.

 There's a GUI!
 After building (see below), run it with `python3 lib/gui.py`.